jeff-adkisson/swe-3313-fall-2023/project/details-requirements.md

 # Requirements Instructions and Rubric

-You already know what we are building - a small e-commerce app that sells unique (one of a kind) items.

-To start writing the requirements, you need to read the following informal note from your customer to start to pull requirements and priorities into a rough form.
+To start writing the requirements, [you must read the notes from your customer](README.md#customer-notes-for-requirements-elicitation).
+From there you can start to put your requirements and priorities into a rough form.
 Then you will perform requirements elicitation in person with your customer to ensure you have a clear idea what is expected and what priority to assign each requirement.

-After you have a rough list, you will divide the requirements into epics and related stories, then assign each epic to a milestone.
+After you have a rough list, you will divide the requirements into versions, milestones, epics and related stories.

 Here are your deliverables in this phase:

-1. Requirements introduction in your repo's main README.md file and links to requirements, use case diagram, and decision diagram.
+1. [Requirements Introduction](README.md#requirements-introduction) in your repo's main README.md file and links to requirements, use case diagram, decision diagram, and presentation.
+This is integrated into the documentation you produced for the Project Plan so everything can be found (but is not contained) from a single point.
-2. Requirements organized into versions, milestones, epics and stories (you do not need to update YouTrack.
+2. [Requirements](README.md#requirements-writing) organized into versions, milestones, epics and stories.
-    Note that the version you are delivering at the end of the semester is Version 1.
-Version 2, etc. will contain the requirements you decide are not "must-have" requirements.
+    Note that the version you implementing by the end of the semester is Version 1.
+Version 2, etc. will contain the requirements you decide are *not* "must-have" requirements.
 So hint, hint, it sounds like Version 1 is limited to Must Have requirements.
-3. A use case diagram showing the major functionality of the application and all relevant actors for all versions (not just Version 1).
+3. One [Use Case Diagram](README.md#use-case-diagram) showing the major functionality of the application and all relevant actors for all versions (not just Version 1).
-4. A decision diagram showing the rules and actions a user can take if logging in as a user or administrator for all versions (not just Version 1).
+4. One [Decision Diagram](README.md#decision-diagram) showing the rules and actions a user can take if logging in as a user or administrator for all versions (not just Version 1).
+5. A 3-5 minute [Presentation](README.md#requirements-presentation) giving a high level review of the requirements to your customer.
+Do not just read the requirements!

-All deliverables will be written in Markdown and posted to your team GitHub repo.
+All deliverables must be written in Markdown and posted to your team GitHub repo.
 Graphics such as diagrams will be displayed in your markdown and included in your repo.

+Note that you do not need to update YouTrack.
+That is a good system for managing this material, but it is beyond the scope of the course.
+We only use YouTrack for the Gantt chart.
+When you one day find yourself working on a project with many requirements like this one, I hope you will consider using a system like YouTrack or Jira or Trello to help manage these artifacts.

 ## Requirements